The Causes of Imbalance

 In these conditions, harm is normalized, and healing becomes taboo.

-The earliest years of life are foundational.
+• The earliest years of life are foundational.
 When safety, attunement, or care are missing, the developing brain adapts around absence.

-This cause includes abuse, abandonment, unmet emotional needs, inconsistent caregiving, or chronic fear.
+Contributers include abuse, abandonment, unmet emotional needs, inconsistent caregiving, or chronic fear.

 These wounds shape identity, worldview, and self-worth, often in silence.

-Not all suffering is private.
+• Not all suffering is private.
 Many forms of disconnection are designed into the systems we live within.

 Racism, poverty, homophobia, ableism, colonization, and other forms of identity-based oppression create structural barriers to safety, health, and dignity.

-Examples include: racism, poverty, marginalization, historical erasure.
+Examples include: racism, poverty, marginalization, and historical erasure.

-Our disconnection from the Earth and its natural rhythms has profound consequences.
+• Our disconnection from the Earth and its natural rhythms has profound consequences.

 Pollution, habitat destruction, food insecurity, climate collapse, and overexposure to artificial environments, including screens, noise, and EMFs, contribute to nervous system overload, illness, and a loss of ecological belonging.